-City of Shelton Comprehensive Plan Update
+City of Shelton Comprehensive Plan

 The Washington State Growth Management Act (or “GMA”) is a state law that requires county and local governments to manage growth.
 All Cities and Counties must be in compliance with the requirements of the GMA to be eligible for grants and loans from certain state infrastructure programs.
 While the City of Shelton already has a Comprehensive Plan to manage its growth, the GMA requires that plans be reviewed periodically to better reflect current conditions.
+The Shelton City Commission adopted this most recent periodic update of the City of Shelton Comprehensive Plan on December 26, 2018.

 Questions regarding this information should be directed to Jason Dose, Senior Planner, at 360-432-5102 or email@example.com .